adamralph/adamralph.github.com/_posts/2013-01-09-blog-post-excerpts-a-new-solution.md

 After coming home from work this evening and investigating further, I noticed that [Henrik Andersson](http://henri.kandersson.com/) had [changed his code to use truncation instead](https://github.com/alfhenrik/henri.kandersson.com/blob/c129f9f5fbb4b5923c1e9e9523496664178e470d/index.html#L15).
 This seemed like a viable alternative but I didn't like the way each post was potentially truncated mid-word or mid-sentence depending on its content.

 Then it struck me - why not combine the two approaches, so that each post still has a variable stating how long the excerpt should be but instead of being a paragraph count, make it a character count?
-So I changed the `excerpt` variables in each post accordingly and changed the template code to the following.
+So I changed the `excerpt` variables in each post accordingly and changed the template code to the following ([source](https://github.com/adamralph/adamralph.github.com/blob/dcb7d5f9da6e9614c95bef314e5dae3986175972/index.html#L13)).

 	{{ "{{ post.content | truncate: post.excerpt, '' " }}}}